Parent of transgender child confronts Scott Galloway at SXSW about his cross-dressing

 — Scott Galloway (@profgalloway) January 28, 2022

-Haines said that Galloway’s performances put his child at risk, explaining that they rely on stereotypes and provide justification for the bullying of trans and gender non-conforming kids.
+Haines said that Galloway’s performances put his child at risk, explaining that they rely on stereotypes and provide justification for the bullying of trans and gender nonconforming kids.

 “You have a voice and an impact, and I’m telling you, I appreciate your thoughtful and intelligent perspective on everything,” Haines continued.
-“But when I see that I think about my child being bullied.
+“But when I see that, I think about my child being bullied.
 And I would ask you, will you please consider how that affects all of our kids.
 Especially in Texas now where they’re trying to make it illegal to provide healthcare to [our children],” he concluded, referring to Governor Greg Abbott’s recent declaration that providing gender-affirming medical care to transgender youths constitutes child abuse under Texas law.

 Galloway said that despite not intending to be hurtful, he understood that his intentions were not the point.
-“Regardless of what I think I’m doing… I recognize my privilege may make me ignorant to the impact that you’ve just outlined,” he said.
+“Regardless of what I think I’m doing . . .
+I recognize my privilege may make me ignorant to the impact that you’ve just outlined,” he said.
 “I mean this sincerely: I had not thought of that.
-I thought as a quote-unquote ‘cisgender heterosexual male’ that I might actually be helping when I did that.
+I thought as a quote-unquote cisgender heterosexual male that I might actually be helping when I did that.
 So, let me cut to the chase: I believe that you are sincere.
 I will stop.”

 — Scott Galloway (@profgalloway) March 7, 2022